express-in-code-game/excode-design/design/design.md

     - mode is brilliant
   - terraria
     - softer graphics, but still dark
-    - amazing idea and programmer-driven design
+    - amazing idea and design

 #### lore